Petition of New York State Energy Research and Development Authority

 About the Initiative:

 In January 2013, Governor Cuomo called for the establishment of a $1 billion New York Green Bank to mobilize private sector capital to finance the transition to a more cost-effective, resilient, and clean energy system.
-The Green Bank would accelerate the deployment of clean energy through a variety of financing tools targeted at alleviating financial market barriers and harnessing capital markets.
+The Green Bank will accelerate the deployment of clean energy through a variety of financing tools targeted at alleviating financial market barriers and harnessing capital markets.
+On September 9, 2013, NYSERDA submitted a petition seeking authorization to reallocate uncommitted EEPS, SBC and RPS funds to provide the initial capitalization of the New York Green Bank and on December 19, 2013, the Commission issued an order granting NYSERDA’s request, providing the Green Bank with $165.6 million to begin its operation.

 The primary socioeconomic objectives of the proposed Green Bank are to: